makerdao/mips/MIP13/MIP13.md

 Declaration Statement:
 Sub-proposal Number: #
 Date Ratified: (yyyy-mm-dd)
-Bounty:
 ```

 Note that the subproposal code should link to the relevant subproposal.

 **Active Declarations List**
 There are currently no active declarations.
-Below is an example declaration which should be removed (as should this paragraph) when the first ratified declaration is added to this list .
+Below is an example declaration which should be removed (as should this paragraph) when the first ratified declaration is added to this list.
+If there are no active declarations, the example declaration and this paragraph should be restored.

 ```
 Declaration Statement: All Governance Facilitators should be given chocolate on the 30th of February each year.
 Sub-proposal Number: MIP13c3-SP0
 Date Ratified: 2020-02-30
-Bounty: 1,000,000 DAI
 ```

 ---

 ### MIP13c3: Declaration of Intent Process
 MIP13c3 is a Process MIP component that allows MKR Governance to create, replace or amend-through-replace a declaration of intent through a subproposal.

-Note that Declarations of Intent can be assigned bounties as part of this process.
-Bounties are always denominated and provided in DAI.

 If a declaration of intent is ratified through a MIP13c3 subproposal, it should be added to the MIP13c2 list by a MIP Editor.